 no less than three weeks prior to their intended performance.
 Recital date requests will be cancelled if recitalists fail to meet this requirement, or do not pass the jury.

-• Program information must be submitted to Antoinette Tucker in the Music Office promptly after passing the jury.
-Microsoft Word is the preferred choice, submitted via e-mail attachment to email@example.com.
-Format instructions are included on page 5 of the STUDENT RECITAL APPLICATION FORM.
+• Program information must be submitted to Mandie Bignell in the Music Office promptly after passing the jury.
+You must use Microsoft Word and submit your recital document via e-mail attachment to firstname.lastname@example.org.
+DO NOT apply formatting to your document.

 • The School of Music produces and prints programs for all student recitals, and will print and post eight (4) posters one week prior to each recital in the standard SOM poster template.
 Student Recital performances are posted on the SOM Website.